 This model can be applied in most industries effectively as it gives you room for self-evaluation and ameliorates your leadership style that suits the project.

-Leaders evaluate the personal and professional skills of individuals and teams and lead them on the right path to achieving goals.
+Leaders evaluate individuals’ and teams’ personal and professional skills and lead them toward achieving goals.

 Adaptability is one of the essential traits of an action-centric leader, as they must be open to changing their leadership style as per the requirements.
 Leaders set standards and check if they are maintained throughout the organization.